All Products

 image

-8. Check browser compatibility.
+8. Check browser compatibility

-• Use the correct certificate format
+• Use X.509 format.
+Verify the certificate format with the following command:

 sudo openssl x509 -in /ssl/cert.pem -text -noout